Configuration files are one of the possible channels for exchanging data between components and Keboola Connection (KBC).

 Each configuration file has the following root nodes:

 storage: Contains both the input and output mapping for both files and tables.
-This section is important if your application uses a dynamic input/output mapping.
-Simple applications can be created with a static input/output mapping.
-They do not use this configuration section at all (see Custom Science Quick Start).
+This section is important if your component uses a dynamic input/output mapping.
+Simple components can be created with a static input/output mapping.
+They do not use this configuration section at all (see Tutorial).

-parameters: Contains arbitrary parameters passed from the UI to the application.
+parameters: Contains arbitrary parameters passed from the UI to the component.
 This section can be used in any way you wish.
-Your application should validate the contents of this section.
+Your component should validate the contents of this section.
 For passing sensitive data, use encryption.
 This section is not available in Transformations.

 action: Name of the action to execute; defaults to